-The Parties acknowledge that modified hours of work are in place and these shall continue until amended.
+The Parties acknowledge that modified hours of work are in place in accordance with Article 18.01(h) and these shall continue until amended.

 15.06 Daylight Savings Time

 During the changeover from Daylight Savings Time to Pacific Standard Time, or vice-versa, an employee shall be paid for the actual hours worked during that shift.